What is value betting – A simple understanding

 Conclusion – Is value betting the only way to succeed in betting?

-There are many ways to exploit bookmakers (arbitrage betting for example) but they all rely on the same principle.
+There are many ways to exploit bookmakers (arbitrage betting for example) but they all rely on the same principle of value betting.
 Finding odds where the true chance of winning is greater than that estimated by the bookmaker.
-What is difficult for punters to understand is that we are not seeking for winners but value odds.
-In our example, we don’t care if the result is going to be heads or tail as long as we are backing with odds above 2.00.
-Everything lower than 2.00 and we are losing money.

 Now, you can start spending tons of hours and money to try finding value bets with doubtful results or you can piggyback my selections and start earning money right now!
-All you have to do is to subscribe to my profile at Blogabet and Tipstrr and start getting my selection!
+All you have to do is to subscribe to my profile at Tipstrr or bettin.gs and start getting my selections!